 One way that tried-and-true environmentalists are maintaining their Mother Nature-loving ways throughout the dark months is by winter biking.
-Does that sound cold, dangerous and unappealing?
+Does that sound cold, dangerous, and unappealing?
 I thought so, too, initially, and then I realized the following three things:

-You may need to outfit your ride with different tires (winter-biking aficionados recommend tires specifically made for the purpose, or thick mountain bike tires), take caution in allowing yourself enough time to stop, look out for of icy patches, and be aware of snowbanks that may obscure your view.
+You may need to outfit your ride with different tires (winter-biking aficionados recommend tires specifically made for winter riding or thick mountain bike tires), take caution in allowing yourself enough time to stop, look out for of icy patches, and be aware of snowbanks that may obscure your view.

 But I was overlooking one simple fact: Our bodies are absolutely amazing.
-Within a few minutes of biking, your muscles begin to loosen, your breath and heart rate quicken, and your entire body begins to generate heat — faster than most cars do, I’d be willing to wager.
+Within a few minutes of biking, your muscles begin to loosen, your breath and heart rate quicken and your entire body begins to generate heat — faster than most cars do, I’d be willing to wager.

 We have a tendency in our culture to focus almost exclusively on the end result, rather than the process.
 In everything.
 So when we commute to work, we try to find the easiest way from Point A to Point B, without much regard for what the journey itself is like.

 Yes, even a Monday.

 Feature image courtesy of Reid Rosenberg